Liberian national transitional government: August–September 1995: Abuja I Accord and formation of LNTG-II

-April 1996 - Siege of Monrovia
+April 1996 – Siege of Monrovia

 In March 1996 Roosevelt Johnson was dismissed as Minister for Rural Development.
 The ULIMO-J nominee in Central Bank of Liberia Ignatius Clay, an important source of revenue for Johnson, was sacked.
 These move contributed to tensions with ULIMO-J. On April 6, 1996, the Council of State attempted to arrest Johnson on charges of murder.
 Johnson and his forces gathered at the AFL barracks, where they were joined by LPC and ex-AFL Krahn fighters.
 Johnson and his allies were confronted by NPFL and ULIMO-K forces.
 Some 3,000 people were killed during these clashes.
 The peace process was set aback by the clashes.
 The fighting in Monrovia in April 1996 further exposed the relative weakness of LNTG.

 Abuja II Accord and installation of LNTG-III

 On August 17, 1996, the Abuja II Accord was signed.
 The Abuja II Accord outlined a new Council of State led by former senator Ruth Perry, immediate ceasefire, disarmament by January 1997, national elections and sanctions for violators of the Accord.
 The LNTG-III Council of State chaired by Perry was installed on August 23, 1996.
 During the LNTG-III regime encampment and disarmament of factions progressed slowly, beginning in mid-November 1996.
 By early February 1997 an estimated 24,500 out of 33,000 fighters had been disarmed.

-As the Abuja II Agreement didn't allow sitting Council of State members to contest elections, on February 28, 1997, Charles Taylor, Alhaji Kromah and George Boley resigned from their Council posts in order to launch their respective presidential candidatures in the upcoming general election.
+As the Abuja II Agreement didn't allow sitting Council of State members to contest elections, on February 28, 1997, Charles Taylor, Alhaji Kromah and George Boley resigned from their Council posts to launch their respective presidential candidatures in the upcoming general election.
 The departing faction leaders turned presidential hopefuls each handpicked their replacements from their respective factions.
 Taylor named the former LNTG-II Minister of Information Victoria Refell as his replacement in the Council of State.
 Weade Kobbah Wureh replaced Boley and Vamba Kanneh replaced Kromah on the Council of State.

 Under the Abuja II Agreement, Roosevelt Johnson returned to the ministerial cabinet as new Minister for Transport by the end of September.
 In late September 1996 Francis Y.S.
 Garlawolu was replaced as Justice Minister by Gloria Scott, who was also a NPFL nominee.
 In November Scott was appointed as chair of the Elections Commissions, and NPFL nominee Peter Jallah was named new Justice Minister.

 In terms of the political processes, the implementation of Abuja II progressed.
 On April 7, 1997, the Independent Elections Commission (IECOM) and the Supreme Court were installed in Monrovia.
 Elections were scheduled for May 30, 1997, but later postponed to July 19, 1997.
 Once the elections were eventually held Charles Taylor was elected President of Liberia with over 75% of the votes.